nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 142 - Introduction to Computer Architecture/Course Content/Caches.md

 	- **\#entries = cache_size / (block_size \* n)**
 	- \#index_bits = log_2(\# entries)
 	- \#tag_bits = address_size - \#index_bits - \#offset_bits

+# Measuring Cache Performance
+- *Performance Counters* allow us to measure cache performance.
+	- They are hardware components in the CPU that measure performance-related events, such as instructions executed, cache misses, branch mispredictions, etc.
+- **Tensors** are multi-dimensional arrays.
+- Prof. Swanson has created the **Miss-Machine**, a #Data-Structure that forces the cache to constantly miss by randomly iterating through a linked list.
+- **Data-alignment** describes the behavior of the compiler to assign data to sections of the cache that match its size (by a multiple).
+	- *Width-alignment* is when a value is aligned to its own size in bytes in memory.
+	- So interestingly, within `structs` in C++, if a data member is not as big as the struct itself, the compiler will "pad" the member with empty memory to allow clean cache accesses.
+		- The lesson is to organize your struct members by size, largest to smallest.
+	- If data were not to be aligned, it would cause more cache misses than necessary.